No one ever believes me when I tell them these bags aren't designer

 If you don't want to spend more than £50, fear not.
 They might be made of raffia, fabric or vegan leather, but you'll find there are a lot of styles that look a lot more expensive than their price tag suggests.
 Look to M&S and H&M for some fine examples.

-The key is leaning away from trends, in favour of more timeless silhouettes such as bucket bags, roomy totes and slim shoulder bags, as well as picking understated hues.
+The key is to lean away from trends, in favour of more timeless silhouettes such as bucket bags, roomy totes and slim shoulder bags, as well as picking understated hues.
 Think a palette of nude, chocolate, white and black.

 I promise you, if you shop my edit below, no one will believe you when you say your bag isn't designer.